ajaxs-sheep/post-0001/post.md

 Let's zoom in on two friends: Alice and Dave.
 They've been friends since college and are in several group chats together; but now, Alice loves Trump and Dave can't stand him.
 And again this is a "like" or "dislike" that is not just a private opinion, but a public one—Alice makes not-so-subtle references to Trump's accomplishments, while Dave can't go through a dinner without complaining about the state of the country under Trump.

-So here again we find ourselves with another untenable relational triangle: ++-.
-This one is all the more contentious because each edge has serious emotional weight attached to it, including the friendship edge between Alice and Dave themselves.
+So here again we find ourselves with another set of untenable triangular relations: ++-.
+This case is all the more contentious because each edge has serious emotional weight attached to it, including the friendship edge between Alice and Dave themselves.
 But, as we who live in this political climate know, it is hard if not impossible to be friends with someone who loves a politician you despise.
-(It should quickly be noted also that the fact that Trump is the polarizing figure is irrelevant; the mechanism is the same whether it's Trump or Pelosi or whoever else.)
+(It should quickly be noted also that the fact that Trump is the polarizing figure is irrelevant; the mechanism is the same whether it's Trump or Pelosi or whichever celebrity acts as polarizer.
+What's important is that this figure incites extreme opinions across the entire community.)

 Because neither one of them is willing to compromise vis-a-vis Trump, the friendship becomes unsustainable.
 This is not because Alice and Dave don't care about each other, rather there exists now a fundamental disagreement about a polarizing figure creates a tension that pervades everything.
 They can't talk about politics.
 One of them is always biting their tongue.
 Every news cycle is a minefield.
 And suddenly hanging out with each other becomes a labor.